Groups

 The community directory

 Each group has its own directory page listing all its members.
-Visitors can search by name and filter by any custom fields you’ve designated as directory filters.
-You can configure two types of fields for each group:| Field type | Where it appears |
+Signed-in members can search by name and filter by any custom fields you’ve designated as directory filters.
+You can configure two types of fields for each group:

 Groups cannot be deleted.
-If you need to retire a group, set it to hidden instead.
-This preserves membership history without exposing the group in the directory.
+If you need to retire a group, set it to hidden

 Teams

 A team is a working group built for task assignment and collaboration.
-Teams are managed internally by admins and are not part of the public community directory.What teams do
+Teams are managed internally by admins and are not part of the community directory.What teams do

 - Group members for task assignment and workflow management